GauthamV6002/news-pace/README.md

 # News Pace
-### Because I'm too lazy to read the news - and you probably are too 🤷‍♂️
+Because I'm too lazy to read the news - and you probably are too 🤷‍♂️

+coming soon, probably